Hefei–Wuhan railway

 The Hefei–Wuhan railway (合武铁路 (合武鐵路, Hé-Wǔ tiělù)) is a 250 km/h high-speed railway in Chinese provinces of Anhui and Hubei, with trains running from Anhui's capital Hefei to Hubei's capital Wuhan.
+The railway uses tunnels when crossing the Dabie Mountains on the Anhui–Hubei border.
 The railway opened on 31 December 2008, high-speed services started on April 1, 2009. at 250 km/h and has been used by Shanghai–Nanjing–Hefei–Wuhan express trains since then.

 As of July 2010, scheduling systems showed nine daily D-series express trains running in each direction between Hefei and Wuhan's three train stations (Wuhan, Hankou, and Wuchang), making the trip in 2 hours to 2 hrs 40 min.
 Another six Shanghai-Wuhan D-series trains passed this section without stopping in Hefei.
+The railway is built to National Class I standards and can accommodate freight, including double-stack rail transport.